 Search for Incorrect Characters

-Blank space is equally incorrect.
+- Blank space causes errors.
 Ensure that the document does not contain a large number of empty or blank spaces or lines.
 These spaces and lines are notable by the presence of many rows containing only commas, or the ability to keep scrolling down past the point where visible data is present.
 Additionally, if the CSV is a single-line document, blank space can be to the right of visible data. scroll to the right as far as you can and apply the previous instructions regarding scanning for junk data.

 Commas that represent separate columns are called delimiters.
 Ensure that the rows are comma-delimited.
 Rows containing commas as data—and not as record separators—should have their fields encased in quotation marks to avoid this data being misinterpreted as a delimiter.
 Each comma represents a separate column, while each new line represents a new row.
 They should not be separated by tab stops, colon characters, or anything other than a comma.